zio/zio-http/docs/concepts/endpoint.md

 ## OpenAPI Documentation

-ZIO HTTP allows you to generate OpenAPI documentation from `Endpoint` definitions, which can be used to create Swagger UI routes.
+ZIO HTTP allows us to generate OpenAPI documentation from `Endpoint` definitions, which can be used to create Swagger UI routes.

 ```scala
 val openAPI = OpenAPIGen.fromEndpoints(title = "Library API", version = "1.0", endpoint)